 - Germany follows the definition of the arm’s length principle stipulated in Article 9 of the OECD Model Tax Convention.
 For the application of the arm's length principle, it must be assumed that the parties are aware of all material circumstances of the business relationship and act in accordance with the principles of proper and conscientious business managers.

-- In the German tax legislation, the arm’s length principle is defined in Section 1 of the Foreign Tax Act.
-Further, the following provisions of the national legislation are relevant from the transfer pricing perspective for companies operating in Germany:
+- In the German tax legislation, the arm’s length principle is defined in § 1 Foreign Tax Act.
+Further, the following provisions of the national legislation are particularly relevant from the transfer pricing perspective for companies operating in Germany:

 - Constructive dividend, § 8 (3) Corporate Income Tax Act